nickpoison/nickpoison.github.io/rissues.md

 # (2) or fix it yourself if you want dplyr
 # this is a great idea from  https://stackoverflow.com/a/65186251
 library(dplyr, exclude = c("filter", "lag"))  # remove the culprits
-Lag <- dplyr::lag            # and fix ...
+dlag <- dplyr::lag            # and fix ...
-Filter <- dplyr::filter      # ... the problems
+dfilter <- dplyr::filter      # ... the problems
 # then use `Lag` and `Filter` in dplyr scripts and
 # `lag` and `filter` can be use as originally intended